rubenchristoffer/Mklinker/README.md

 - Supports interactive mode where you can run multiple commands without `mklinker` in front
 - Supports a scan command which will help with finding circular paths that can arise due to symbolic directories / junctions pointing to a parent folder.
 This is important when combining Mklinker with Syncing tools like Dropbox as loops may cause the syncing to go on "forever"
 - Supports adding multiple links at once using optional regex filters that also works for sub-directories (allows for recursion)

+## Contributing
+Anyone is allowed to contribute and it is very appreciated!
+If you want to contribute, take a look at the [CONTRIBUTING](./CONTRIBUTING.md) guidelines to get started.